Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: The matrix function .

-with the remaining entries in each row equal to zero. \end{defn}
+The other entries are equal to the zero function. \end{definition}

-Despite the notational detail above the algorithmic passage from crystal to matrix function is straightforward as we see in the following examples and in Section 5.
-Note that $\Phi(z)$ may be constructed directly from an associated standard \textit{motif graph} $G(\M)$ which we define to be the vertex-labelled graph whose vertex set is $V(F_v)$, the set of \textit{all} vertices of the motif edges, whose edge set is $F_e$, and whose labelling is given by asigning the $k$ index to each external vertex.
-For example for the motif of Figure 2, the motif graph is also implied, with the two vertices of $e_4$ carrying the labels $(1,0)$ and $(0,1)$.
+Different motifs for $\T$ give matrix functions that are equivalent in a natural way.
+Indeed, replacement of a motif edge (resp. vertex) by a $\T$-equivalent one results in the multiplication of the appropriate row (resp. columns) by a monomial.
+Thus in general two motif matrix functions $\Phi(z)$ and $\Psi(z)$ satisfy the equation

-In the definition and notation above the dependence of $\Phi_\C(z)$ on the motif is straightforward.
-Replacement of a motif edge (resp. vertex) by a $\T$-equivalent one results in multiplication of the appropriate row (resp. columns) by a monomial.
-Thus in general two motif matrix functions $\Phi(z)$ and $\Psi(z)$ satisfy
+where $D_1(z), D_2(z)$ are diagonal matrix functions with monomial functions on the diagonal and where $A, B$ are permutation matrices, associated with edge and vertex relabelling.

-where $D_1(z), D_2(z)$ are diagonal matrix function with monomial functions on the diagonal and where $A, B$ are permutation matrices, associated with edge and vertex relabelling.
+The next two examples and those we consider later occur in two and three dimension and in this case we simply write $(z,w)$ and $(z,w,u)$ respectively for general points of $\bT^2$ and $\bT^3$.

-{\bf Example (a).} Let $\C_{sq}$ be the crystal framework in the plane defined by the motif illustrated in Figure $2$.
-More precisely, with $F_v$ equal to the ordered set $\{(1/2,0),(0,1/2)\}$ and $F_e=\{e_1,\dots ,e_5\}$, $\C_{\rm sq}$ is a connected network of rigid squares.
-It follows from Definition \ref{d:Phi2} that {
+{\bf Example (a).} The motif for $\C_{sq}$ implied by Figure $2$ has $F_v$ equal to the ordered set $\{(1/2,0),(0,1/2)\}$ and $F_e=\{e_1,\dots ,e_5\}$.
+Here the period vectors, given by the sides of the parallelogram unit cell, are scaled with unit length.
+It follows that the matrix function for $\C_{\rm sq}$ is {

-} If the final row of $\Phi_{\C_{\rm sq}}(z,w)$ is deleted then one has the matrix function for the square grid framework, $\C_{\bZ^2}$ say.
-This framework is in Maxwell counting equilibrium and
+} If the final row of $\Phi_{\C_{\rm sq}}(z,w)$ is deleted then one has the matrix function for the realisation of the square grid framework, $\C_{\bZ^2}$, when rotated by $\pi/4$.
+This framework is in Maxwell counting equilibrium and so the matrix function is square and we may compute